List of best-selling albums in South Korea

 BTS is the best-selling artist in South Korean history with 44.91 million albums sold.

-Seventeen has the best-selling album in South Korean history, FML, with 6.3 million copies sold.
+Seventeen has the best-selling album in South Korean history, FML, with 6.39 million copies sold.

 Kim Gun-mo's Wrongful Meeting was the best-selling album in South Korea for 24 years, with an estimated 3.3 million copies sold.

 Shin Seung-hun was the best-selling artist in South Korea with 17 million cumulative album sales, until the record was broken by BTS in 2020.

 Seo Taiji is the first artist to have a million-seller album both as a soloist and as part of a group.

+Blackpink has the best-selling album by a female act in South Korean history, Born Pink, with 3.06 million copies sold.

+NCT Wish has the best-selling album by an overseas act in South Korean history, Ode to Love, with 1.91 million copies sold.

 This is a list of the best-selling albums of recorded music in South Korea.
 To appear on the list, the figure must have been published by a reliable source and the album must have sold at least 1 million copies.
 The current record for best-selling album is held by South Korean boy band Seventeen's EP FML with 6.2 million copies sold globally, followed by Seventeenth Heaven with 5.8 million copies sold in the same year (2023).

 Kim Gun-mo's 1995 studio album Wrongful Meeting previously held the record as the best-selling South Korean album for 24 years, with an estimated 3.3 million copies sold—this includes figures based on illegal sales—until it was surpassed by BTS' Map of the Soul: Persona in 2019.

 As of 2023, according to Circle Chart, (Note: Gaon rebranded to Circle Chart in July 2022) BTS was named the best-selling artist in South Korean history, having sold more than 40 million albums.